The Apprenticeship Levy was introduced in 2017 to stipulate the way that apprenticeships are funded.

-• Be charged at 0.5% of their wage bill including all earnings that are subject to class 1 National Insurance contributions.
+- The levy is 0.5% of the employer’s wage bill including all earnings that are subject to class 1 National Insurance contributions.

-• From April 2018, levy-paying employers will be allowed to transfer funds to other employers, through the apprenticeship service.
+- Employers may transfer funds to other employers through the Digital Apprenticeship Scheme.
 Transfers can be made to any employer, including smaller employers in their supply chain, and apprenticeship training agencies.
-Levy-paying employers will initially be able to transfer up to 10% of the annual value of funds entering their apprenticeship service account.
+Levy-paying employers can transfer up to 10% of the annual value of funds entering their apprenticeship service account.

-All businesses with a wage bill under £3million are classed as non-paying levy businesses and will:
+- Businesses with a wage bill under £3million are classed as non-levy paying.

-• Be required to pay 10% towards the cost of training, the government will pay the remaining 90%.
+- Employers are required to pay 5% towards the cost of training, the government will pay the remaining 95%.

 - Employers with fewer than 50 employees may qualify for fully funded apprenticeships for apprentices aged 16-18 at the start of the programme.

 Incentive opportunities for employers